My Neighbour is Doing Work

 Consent or Dissent

-If your neighbour intends to have building works carried out that involve alterations to your Party wall or excavations within 3 metres of your property, the Act requires that you are given due notice of the proposals and that agreement as to the execution of the works is in place prior to their commencement.
+If your neighbour intends to have building works carried out that involve alterations to the party wall, building a new wall up to a boundary or undertaking excavations within 3 metres of your property, the Act requires that notice(s) of the proposed works are served upon you and that agreement as to the execution of the works is in place prior to their commencement.

 There are two main ways you can respond: